 Planning a trip to Havasu Falls

 Dreaming of hiking through the desert red rocks to a beautiful blue waterfall?
 You’re not the only one!
-One of my bucket list experiences was to hike and experience Havasu Falls!
-I was lucky enough to hike to this fall in September 2017 for my 25th birthday.
-I began planning to visit months in advance and wasn’t even sure if I would get to go.
-As it is not the easiest task to visit the falls, this post here will outline the steps to help you start planning a trip to Havasu Falls.
+One of my bucket list experiences was hiking and experiencing Havasu Falls!
+I was lucky enough to hike this fall in September 2017 for my 25th birthday.
+I began planning to visit months in advance and wasn’t even sure if I would get there.
+As it is not the most straightforward task to see the falls, this post here will outline the steps to help you start planning a trip to Havasu Falls.

 This beautiful fall is located at the bottom of the Grand Canyon in Arizona.
-Many flock to visit this waterfall every year, and with the hype the falls have gotten through social media, its popularity continues to grow.
-However, it is not as simple as showing up to the trailhead and making your way there.
-In order to get to Havasupai, where Havasu falls is located, you need a permit and are required to stay a minimum of three nights.
+Many flocks visit this waterfall every year, and with the hype, the falls have gotten through social media.
+Its popularity continues to grow.
+However, it is not as simple as showing up at the trailhead and making your way there.
+To get to Havasupai, where Havasu falls is located, you need a permit and are required to stay a minimum of three nights.
 Obtaining a permit itself can also be a bit of a headache.

-If you’re looking to visit Havasu Falls, this post is perfect for you.
-I outline what you need to know about the falls and reservations, as well as the steps needed to visit.
-By following these steps, planning your Havasu Falls trip doesn’t need to be as complicated as it seems.
-Planning a Havasu Falls trip can happen easily with the proper planning!
+If you’re looking to visit Havasu Falls, this post is perfect.
+I outline what you need to know about the falls and reservations and the steps necessary to stay.
+Following these steps, planning your Havasu Falls trip doesn’t need to be as complicated as it seems.
+Planning a Havasu Falls trip can happen quickly with the proper planning!